cove9988/tradesformer/fundamental_w_ai.md

-## Make a Forex Trading App based on LLM for day trader to make a profit
+## Make a Forex Trading App based on LLM for day trader

+## fundamental principles

+### Bars
 The trading price over a period of time can be condensed into a bar (such as the commonly used candlestick).
 In this context, a bar represents this concept.
 A bar should contain information about both the random fluctuations in price and certain patterns (like trends).
 Therefore, we need a vector to map the information contained in the bar, and we can perform a bar-to-vector transformation (bar2vec).

 Candlesticks compress price changes over a period of time, providing only four basic representations of the price during that time period (open, close, high, low).
 It does not include the distribution state of the price within that time frame.
 We can consider adding an indicator value for the normal distribution of the bar during the pre-processing stage, which reflects the shape distribution of the price over time.
 Although this information may not be particularly useful for graphical analysis, it could be very valuable for machine learning.

-A series of bars over a period of time (regardless of the time unit) represents the price changes during that period, essentially forming a language of price changes.
+A series of bars over a period of time (regardless of the time unit) represents the price changes during that period, essentially forming a language of price changes (LPC).
 However, unlike NLP, not every bar in the sequence is meaningful.
 A large portion of bars do not represent price trends, or their patterns are completely drowned out by noise.
 Particularly, when the time unit of the bar is smaller, the random fluctuations (i.e., white noise) component becomes larger.
 As we all know, noise is random and unpredictable.
 Therefore, in smaller time units, only strong and clear price trend signals are meaningful.
 This is why models based on 5-minute intervals may perform better than 1-minute models because the price trend representations are more prominent in the former.
 Even so, in the feature space of price changes, the effect of mapping remains a long-tail distribution.
 Most bars have feature space mapping values that are drowned out by noise and are unpredictable.
 Only the "head" of the long tail can provide support for price predictions.
 This is why we consider using Probability Sparse Self-Attention for encoding and decoding.

-Trading Market
+### Trading Market
 From the perspective of the market, what drives price changes, and why do prices fluctuate?
 Price theory suggests:

-Market behavior contains all information.
+1. Market behavior contains all information.
-Prices move along a trend.
+2. Prices move along a trend.
-History repeats itself.
+3. History repeats itself.
 If price theory is correct, then based on points 2 and 3, prices move along a trend, which can be understood as prices having a trend over a given period of time, making them predictable.
 Market behavior can also be viewed as price fluctuations.
 According to point 1, the factors driving price changes include the following key elements:

-The judgment of buyers and sellers on market prices (banks, institutions, market makers).
+1. The judgment of buyers and sellers on market prices (banks, institutions, market makers).
-News (interest rate changes, economic outlook, etc.), unexpected events.
+2. News (interest rate changes, economic outlook, etc.), unexpected events.
-Seasonal and large economic cycles.
+3. Seasonal and large economic cycles.

 A bar sequence only reflects price changes, without including the driving forces behind these changes.
 Moreover, one of the most important drivers of price changes (point 1) lacks clear, quantifiable information that can be incorporated.
 This highlights that our predictions are based on incomplete and asymmetric information.
 To improve the reliability of predictions, we should aim to include as much of the information from points 2 and 3 in historical and future forecast data.
 Specifically, more information should be added to the time dimension, such as (hour, day, day of the week, day of the month, month, year, which market, news).

 Transformers have indeed shown remarkable progress in both NLP (BERT, GPT) and CV (ViT, etc.), and despite the models getting larger (reaching terabytes of parameters), overfitting has not been a major concern, indicating the robustness of the transformer architecture.

-Applying Transformers to the Trading Market
+### Applying Transformers to the Trading Market
 It is indeed possible to apply transformers to the trading market.
 Trading data, such as historical data from stocks, forex, and cryptocurrency markets, provides a large and diverse dataset that could be used to train such models.
 The volume and variety of this data make it well-suited for transformer-based models, which thrive on large-scale datasets.

 Using transformers in the trading domain has several advantages: